-In order to help your small business grow, your “unusual offering” has to be focused on your target customer.
-As a reminder from my previous article; Helping Small Businesses Grow – Choosing Your Customer Segment, your target customer is the “core customer” that your company has chosen to focus on because they are most likely to appreciate your company’s unusual offering, they will tend to be the most profitable business segment for you, and they are a large enough segment for you to achieve your revenue goals.
+In order to help your small business grow, your “unusual offering” / value proposition has to be focused on your target customer.
+As a reminder from my previous article, Helping Small Businesses Grow – Choosing Your Customer Segment, your target customer is the “core customer” that your company has chosen to focus on.
+Core customers are most likely to appreciate your company’s unusual offering, they will tend to be the most profitable business segment for you, and they are a large enough segment for you to achieve your revenue goals.

 Create An Unusual Offering Different From Competition

 The concept of configuring an unusual offering that is different from your competition is essential for two reasons:

 - The better able you are to distinguish your company from your competitor (“unusual offering”), the easier it becomes to appeal to your target customer.

 - The more people you try to please by adding features, benefits and services, the higher your cost structure becomes and the less you stand out to your target customer.

 While it is true that it is getting more and more difficult to create differentiation, failure to do so is a prime reason for businesses to experience sales growth issues.
 Those companies that are still growing and have not created differentiation have to spend significantly more time and money to acquire a customer than a company that has differentiation.
 This cost usually shows itself in lower gross margins because they’ve narrowed their primary means to compete to pricing.

 Does Your Business Have an Unusual Offering?

 While every business owner recognizes the importance of “unusual offering” in helping a small business grow, many do not have one of their own.
 Many confuse “unusual offering” with marketing and positioning.
 A common mistake many business owners make is to create their marketing before they really develop an “unusual offering.”
 Worse, some develop an “unusual offering” on paper that they cannot back up through operations.
 It should work in reverse.